dijonsauce/CIMilestoneProject01/README.md

         1. At the bottom of every page there is a footer which contains the social media links.

-### Further Testing
+### Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+- Images not showing: from incorrecting pathway setting just using the name rather than assets/image/"name.jpg".

 ### Known Bugs